hrishiakhade/zendesk_coding_challenge_2022/README.md

 - I used axios library to make the API requests from the frontend.
 - I have created component folder to keep all the components used in the app , created utils folder , which contains all the helper functions , api-helpers and string constants.

+### Node+Express Backend :

+The need of a backend that was to request the data from the Zendesk API, then send it to a React front end.
+Our backend acts as a API Gateway .This was necessary as cross-domain requests are prevented.
+I used axios to request the http requests since works on both client and server.

 ## Installation Guide